 “Glacier Bay is beautiful.
 This photo reminds me of my time in Alaska—hours spent running through the snow-covered landscape with my family, spotting moose and bears, and seeing mountains that stretch past the clouds,” says Aidan Higgins of Rockfall, Connecticut.
-Check out photos of the most breathtaking glaciers in the world.

 “This tree was still turning colors before the snow and frost came at Eielson Air Force Base in Alaska, creating a beautiful contrast,” says Amy Thomas.

 “A couple of winters ago, we had some guests come for a few days to our remote Alaskan lodge.
 They planned to spend New Year’s Eve back in Anchorage watching a fireworks display.
 Nature had other plans—a storm rolled in and they were stuck.
 But late that night, the sky cleared and a stunning Northern Lights display took place.
 They told us the next morning that nature’s show far surpassed any fireworks,” says Joseph Bramante of Palmer, Alaska.
-These are the best places to see the Northern Lights.

 Snow and sunshine